Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 International Recognition And The Nobel Prize

+He dedicated his Nobel lecture to Nelson Mandela, who was still in prison under apartheid at the time.
 The award recognised not a single work but a sustained body of writing across drama, poetry, fiction and essays, unified by moral urgency and formal innovation.

 Academic Career and Global Influence

 Internationally, he held appointments at Cornell University, Emory University, Loyola Marymount University, the University of Nevada, Las Vegas, and New York University’s Institute of African American Affairs.
+He taught at Cambridge, Oxford, Harvard and Yale.
+He also served as Distinguished Scholar in Residence at Duke University.

 Later Life, Honours And Public Engagement